Roberto Cortázar

-Roberto Cortazar, his real name is Roberto Gomez Cortazar, (born 12 January 1962, in Mexico City), is a Mexican painter.
-He grew up in the southern state of Chiapas, Mexico.
-He lived in the popular Colonia Narvarte in Mexico City.
+Roberto Cortázar, born in the 1960s between Mexico City and Tapachula, Chiapas, is a Mexican contemporary artist.

 Academic training and activities

-Roberto Cortazar commenced his academic training in 1976 at the National School of Arts and continued his academic studies at the National School of Painting and Sculpture, INBA known also as "La Esmeralda" with a grant from the National Institute of Fine Arts in Mexico.
-Later on, he collaborated with numerous academic institutions giving lectures, conferences, seminars, and advisory covering historic, philosophical, and theoretical aspects of art, including, being a key contributor to the renewal of the academic plan for the Mexican National School of Fine Arts.
-From 1989 to 1993, he was a founding member of the Consultative Council for the Mexican National Foundation for Culture and the Arts (CONACULTA).
-During these years, he was a juror for the National Plan for Creators and the National Fund for Plastic Arts.
+Roberto Cortázar began his training in 1976 at the National School of Arts, and continued his studies at the National School of Painting, Sculpture and Printmaking, also known as "La Esmeralda", with a grant from the National Institute of Fine Arts (INBAL) in Mexico.

+He later collaborated with various academic institutions, delivering lectures, seminars, and consultations on the historical, philosophical, and theoretical aspects of art.
+In addition to these activities, he contributed to the revision of the academic curriculum at the Mexican National School of Fine Arts.
+Furthermore, from 1989 to 1993, he served as a founding member of the Consultative Council for the Mexican National Foundation for Culture and the Arts (CONACULTA).
+During these years, he also served as a juror for the National Plan for Creators and the National Fund for Plastic Arts.